jinjiaKarl/CS-E4160/network_filesystems/README.md

 * Community support: FUSE has a large and active community of developers who are constantly working to improve the technology.
 This means that there is a wealth of resources available, including documentation, tutorials, and support forums, which makes it easier for developers to create and maintain FUSE filesystems.

-Overall, FUSE provides a flexible and compatible way to create filesystems in userspace.
-It offers many benefits, including improved security, performance, and community support, which make it a popular choice for creating custom filesystems.

 4.4 Why doesn't everyone use encrypted channels for all network filesystems?